redeyed-archive/srd-api/README.md

 - classes: one or more ClassType that the spells could belong to.
 - components: state the components the spell uses, verbal, somatic, and material.
 - concentration: state if the spell would require concentration or not.
+- damageType: one or more DamageType that the spell could cause.
 - levels: one or more spell levels that the spell could have.
 - name: a string to compare to part or the whole of a name of a spell.
 This is case insensitive.
 - ritual: state if the spell can be cast as a ritual or not.